Same-sex marriage in Germany: Reactions and aftermath

-In December 2018, the German Parliament passed legislation amending several other laws to reflect the legalisation of same-sex marriage.
+In December 2018, the German Parliament passed legislation amending several laws to reflect the legalisation of same-sex marriage, including with regard to the recognition of foreign same-sex marriages and the conversions of registered life partnerships to marriages.

 Marriage statistics

-According to the Federal Statistical Office of Germany, up to 65,000 same-sex marriages had taken place in Germany by the end of 2021; about half were conversions from registered partnerships.
+According to the Federal Statistical Office of Germany, up to 93,000 same-sex marriages had taken place in Germany by the end of 2024.

 680 same-sex couples married in Berlin from October to the end of December 2017; 181 in Tempelhof-Schöneberg, 100 in Charlottenburg-Wilmersdorf and 97 in Friedrichshain-Kreuzberg, while the remaining couples married in the 9 other boroughs.
 During these three months, same-sex marriages accounted for 18.4% of all marriages performed in Berlin.
 168 same-sex marriages were performed in Stuttgart from October to December 2017, with most being conversions from registered partnerships.
 In Mannheim, 135 same-sex couples were married between October 2017 and February 2018, with all but 16 of these marriages being conversions from registered partnerships.
 In Freiburg im Breisgau, 46 same-sex couples had married by February 2018.

 By the end of March 2018, more than 1,000 same-sex marriages had taken place in Berlin (four boroughs did not publish their marriage statistics, leaving incomplete data), 900 in Hamburg, 644 in Cologne, 477 in Munich, 216 in Frankfurt, 192 in Düsseldorf, 180 in Dortmund and 158 in Hannover.
-Most were conversions from partnerships.
+Most were conversions from registered partnerships.

-In the state of Berlin, 2,540 same-sex marriages were performed between 1 October 2017 and 31 December 2018, constituting 16.2% of the total 15,660 marriages.
-Of these, 1,551 (61%) were converted registered life partnerships; 1,637 (64%) were between two men, while the remaining 903 (36%) were between two women.
-In the state of Brandenburg, 903 same-sex marriages were performed in the same time period, constituting 5.9% of the total 15,440 marriages.
-550 (61%) were converted registered life partnerships; 481 (53%) were between two women and 422 (47%) were between two men.
+2,540 same-sex marriages were performed in Berlin between 1 October 2017 and 31 December 2018, constituting 16.2% of the total 15,660 marriages.
+Of these, 1,637 (64%) were between two men and 903 (36%) were between two women, while 1,551 (61%) were converted registered life partnerships.
+In Brandenburg, 903 same-sex marriages were performed in the same time period, constituting 5.9% of the total 15,440 marriages.
+481 (53%) were between two women and 422 (47%) were between two men, while 550 (61%) were converted registered partnerships.